-Clause 7, "Language Architecture," explains how the UML 2.3: Infrastructure is architecturally aligned with the UML 2.3: Superstructure that complements it.
-It also explains how the InfrastructureLibrary defined in the UML 2.3: Infrastructure can be strictly reused by MOF 2.0 specifications.
+Clause 7, "Language Architecture," explains how the UML 2: Infrastructure is architecturally aligned with the UML 2: Superstructure that complements it.
+It also explains how the InfrastructureLibrary defined in the UML 2: Infrastructure can be strictly reused by MOF 2 specifications.

-The MOF 2.0: Core Specification is architecturally aligned with this specification.
+The MOF 2: Core Specification is architecturally aligned with this specification.

 The OMG's Model Driven Architecture (MDA) initiative is an evolving conceptual architecture for a set of industry-wide technology specifications that will support a model-driven approach to software development.
 Although MDA is not itself a technology specification, it represents an important approach and a plan to achieve a cohesive set of model-driven technology specifications.
-This specification's support for MDA is discussed in UML 2.3: Superstructure Annex B "Keywords."
+This specification's support for MDA is discussed in Annex B: "Support for Model Driven Architecture," on page 209.